 Bill Summary Patron Status SB1027 Clean Energy and Community Flood Preparedness Act; fund.
 Directs the Department of Environmental Quality to incorporate into regulations previously adopted by the State Air Pollution Control Board certain provisions establishing a carbon dioxide cap and trade program to reduce emissions released by electric generation facilities.
 Such provisions are required to comply with the Regional Greenhouse Gas Initiative model rule.
 The bill authorizes the Director of the Department of Environmental Quality to establish, implement, and manage an auction program to sell allowances into a market-based trading program.
 The bill requires revenues from the sale of carbon allowances, to the extent permitted by Article X, Section 7 of the Constitution of Virginia, to be deposited in an interest-bearing account and to be distributed without further appropriation (i) to the Virginia Community Flood Preparedness Fund; (ii) to the Department of Housing and Community Development for low-income energy efficiency programs; (iii) for administrative expenses; and (iv) to the Department of Housing and Community Development in partnership with the Department of Mines Minerals and Energy to administer and implement low-income energy efficiency programs.
 The bill authorizes any locality using moneys in the Fund to provide a loan for a project in a low-income geographic area to forgive the principal of such loan, with the obligation of the locality to repay the loan remaining in effect.
 The bill also provides that if the Governor seeks to include the Commonwealth as a full participant in the Regional Greenhouse Gas Initiative, the regulations shall require certain purchasers shall be responsible for obtaining allowances under certain agreements.
 The bill authorizes the costs of allowances to be recovered by Phase I and Phase II utilities from ratepayers and continues the Virginia Shoreline Resiliency Fund as the Virginia Community Flood Preparedness Fund for the purpose of creating a low-interest loan program to help inland and coastal communities that are subject to recurrent or repetitive flooding.
 This bill is identical to HB 981.
 Lewis 2/11/20: Senate - Passed (22-Y 18-N) 2/26/20: House - VOTE: Passage with substitute (51-Y 47-N).
 2/26/20: Senate - Agreed to House substitute (23-Y 17-N) SJ56 Offshore oil and gas drilling.
 Recognizes opposition to exploration and drilling for oil and gas off the coast of Virginia.
 Lewis 2/7/20: Senate - Passed by indefinitely in Rules by voice vote HB30 125#1h Office of Offshore Wind.
-This amendment sets out \$275,000 each year in general funds included in the introduced budget to establish the Office of Offshore Wind in the Department of Mines, Minerals, and Energy.
-Hayes Floor Approved HB30 125#1h Offshore Wind Master Plan.
-This amendment provides \$125,000 from the genral fund the second year to support development of a Virginia Offshore Wind Master Plan, as would be required by House Bill 234.
+This amendment provides an additional \$112,500 from the general fund and one position each year, bringing the total to \$387,500 from the general fund each year, to establish the Office of Offshore Wind.
+The amendment also sets out the appropriation in a new paragraph, reflecting the total from the general fund amounts each year.
+Conference Report HB30 125#1h Offshore Wind Master Plan.
+This amendment provides \$125,000 from the general fund the second year to support development of a Virginia Offshore Wind Master Plan, as would be required by House Bill 234.
 Mugler Member Request HB30 125#3h Green New Deal Act.
-This amendment provides \$575,000 from the general fund each year and five position for DMME to implement a Climate Action Plan, as would be required by HB77.
+This amendment provides \$575,000 from the general fund each year and five positions for DMME to implement a Climate Action Plan, as would be required by HB77.
 This amendment is a placeholder until a final fiscal impact statement for the Bill can be provided.
 Rasoul Member Request HB30 125#6h Va Energy and Economy Transition Council.
 This amendment provides funding to support the Virginia Energy and Economy Transition Council established pursuant to House Bill 547, 2020 Session of the General Assembly.
-Delaney Member Request SB30 125#2s Office of Offshore Wind.
-This amendment provides an additional \$225,000 GF and 2 positions each year, bringing the total to \$500,000 GF each year, to establish the Office of Offshore Wind.
-Locke Floor Approved SB30 378#1s Greenhouse Gas Inventory.
-This amendment provides funds to the Department of Environmental Quality to development and conduct the Greenhouse Gas Inventory required under SB 94 of the 2020 General Assembly.
-Favola Member Request
+Delaney Member Request